FND-ResearchGroup/HEP_FND_NS/README.md

  date: 		23 October 2025
  author: 	Natascha Stoffel, natascha.stoffel@unifr.ch and Michael Mouthon, michael.mouthon@unifr.ch

-This git hub repository entails the data, scripts and output for the project "Attenuated Heartbeat-evoked Potentials in Functional Neurological Disorder" - Stoffel et al., accepted for publication at Brain Communications
+This git hub repository entails the data, scripts and output for the project "Attenuated Heartbeat-evoked Potentials in Functional Neurological Disorder" - Stoffel et al., 2026, Brain Communication: https://doi.org/10.1093/braincomms/fcaf503

 This repository will be structured as follows (please note that the data and code will be made available once the manuscript is published)